slact/nchan/README.md

 Nchan can also store messages and channels on a Redis server, or in a Redis cluster.
 To use a Redis server, set `nchan_use_redis on;` and set the server url with `nchan_redis_url`.
 These two settings are inheritable by nested locations, so it is enough to set them within an `http { }` block to enable Redis for all Nchan locations in that block.
 Different locations can also use different Redis servers.

-To use a Redis Cluster, the Redis Servers acting as cluster nodes need to be configured in an `upstream { }` block:
+To use a Redis Cluster, the Redis servers acting as cluster nodes need to be configured in an `upstream { }` block:

 ```nginx
   upstream redis_cluster {